PagerDuty/incident-response-docs/docs/before/different_roles.md

 ## Incident Commander (IC)

 ### What is it?
-An Incident Commander acts as the single source of truth of what is currently happening and what is going to happen during an major incident.
+An Incident Commander acts as the single source of truth of what is currently happening and what is going to happen during a major incident.
 They come in all shapes, sizes, and colors.

 ### Why have one?
 As any software system grows in size and complexity, things break and cause incidents.
 The Incident Commander is needed to help drive major incidents to resolution.